-I know all of you have heard of a surfactant.
+The topic is always the same: sulfate free shampoos or not?
+I know all of you have heard of a surfactant, and some contain sulfates and some don’t.
 The word has been used everywhere- from magazines and shampoo labels to blogs and scientific articles.
-The topic is always the same: whether or not sulfates should be used in shampoos.
 Looking around, you’ll see lots of opinions, but what’s the real answer?
 Should they be used to wash your hair, or not?

 What are Surfactants?

 In order to come up with a complete, correct answer, we must first understand what a surfactant is.
 If you looked up the word in a dictionary or Google search it, the definition seen would be “a substance that tends to reduce the surface tension of a liquid”, but what does that mean?

 This means that they help clean things.
 A surfactant has two main jobs, but a sign they’re present can be suds in the water: